pnp/cli-microsoft365/docs/manual/docs/cmd/tenant/id/id-get.md

 ## Examples

-Get Office 365 tenant ID for the specified domain
+Get Microsoft 365 tenant ID for the specified domain

 ```sh
 tenant id get --domainName contoso.com
 ```

-Get Office 365 tenant ID of the the tenant to which you are currently logged in
+Get Microsoft 365 tenant ID of the the tenant to which you are currently logged in

 ```sh
 tenant id get